 In order to financially support her TNTT endeavors, Thảo works in the Civil Engineering field at a public agency.
-She holds a Bachelors and Masters of Science in Civil Engineering with a Structural focus from Santa Clara University as well as the EIT (Engineering-In-Training) Certificate.
+She holds a Bachelors and Masters of Science in Civil Engineering with a Structural focus from Santa Clara University as well as a Professional Engineer (Civil Engineer) license from the state of California.

 Why “Path to Purple”?

-Inspired by two fellow Huynh Trưởngs, one in Miền Tây Nam and one in Miền Nam, Path to Purple is Thảo’s journey of preparing herself to become 1) a Huấn Luyện Viên through her artwork and prayer experiences and 2) a holy person whom God desires.
+Inspired by two fellow Huynh Trưởngs, one in Liên Đoàn Nguồn Sống (previously known as Miền Tây Nam) and one in Liên Đoàn Biển Đức (previously known as Miền Nam), Path to Purple is Thảo’s journey of preparing herself to become 1) a Huấn Luyện Viên through her artwork and prayer experiences and 2) a holy person whom God desires.

 The name “Path to Purple” originated from another Huynh Trưởng’s (HT) Instagram #RoadToPurple, which was included in the caption of specific TNTT photographs featuring herself as a Huấn Luyện Viên (HLV).
 Thảo chose to change “road” to “path” because “road” has a slight connotation there is resistance to the journey while “path” has a slight connotation that is more accepting of the journey.
 “Road” has an association to being wide while “path” has an association to being narrow.
 The usage of this terminology sounds similar to Matthew 7:13-14: